BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/docs/tutorials/scripting-api/index.md

 Returns:

-- `True` when skipping was successfull `False` if there has been an error, or the desired frame index was out of range
+- `True` when skipping was successful `False` if there has been an error, or the desired frame index was out of range

 ### GoToTime()